Skip to main content

 Unless you live in a mid or ground-floor flat, around 26% of your home’s heat will escape through the roof.
 While most homes have at least some loft insulation, often it’s not enough.

 Topping up from 120mm to at least 270mm of insulation will help – and it’ll save you around £20 each year on your bills in GB and £25 in NI.
 If your loft is easy to access and has no damp or condensation problems, it should be easy to insulate.
-In many cases, it’s possible to do it yourself.
+In many cases, it’s possible to install loft insulation yourself.

 If you’re looking for a quick fix, you can seal the gaps between floors and skirting boards to help draught proof your home yourself, using a tube of sealant from any DIY store.